abstractFlo/atlas-docs/documentation/di-container/decorator.md

 ### @injectable

-If you want to get every time a new instance from your class, use the **@injectable** decorator.
+If you want to have a new instance of the class every time, use the **@injectable** decorator.

 ```typescript
 @injectable()